 Physical properties of gaspeite include:

-Gaspeite Bright Green Color
+Gaspeite Bright Green Colour

 The History of Gaspeite